Holcim

 Holcim is a Swiss-based global building materials and aggregates flagship division of the Holcim Group.
 The original company was merged on 10 July 2015 with Lafarge to form LafargeHolcim as the new company and renamed to Holcim Group in 2021.
-When the merger was completed, the Holcim brand was retained within the group.
+The Holcim brand remained active within the group when the merger was completed.

-Founded in 1912, the company expanded into France and then throughout Europe and Middle East during the 1920s.
+Founded in 1912, the company expanded into France and Europe and the Middle East during the 1920s.
 They expanded in the Americas during the 1950s and went public in 1958.
 The company continued to expand in Latin America and added Asian divisions during the 1970s and 1980s.
 A series of mergers and buyouts made Holcim one of the two largest cement manufacturers worldwide by 2014, roughly tied with rival Lafarge.
 In April 2014, the two companies agreed to a US$60 billion "merger of equals".
 The company was the market leader in cement production in Australia, Azerbaijan, India, Slovakia, Switzerland, and Latin America.

 Overview

-Holcim is headquartered in Zug, Switzerland and holds interests in more than 70 countries worldwide.
-They employ 71,000 people.
-Subsidiaries include St. Lawrence Cement (Canada), Aggregate Industries (the UK), and Holcim Apasco (Mexico).
-The company's products include cement, clinker, concrete, lime, aggregates, and roofing materials.
-They also offer consulting services, third party research and development, and land waste management services.
-Their largest business segment is the manufacture and distribution of cement and aggregates.
-As of 2014, Holcim's annual production capacity was 215 million tons.
-It has a BBB credit rating according to Fitch Ratings, with a 3.5 funds from operations to debt ratio.
+Holcim is headquartered in Zug, Switzerland, and operates in 45 countries worldwide.
+They employ over 48,300 people.
+Subsidiaries include Holcim UK (the UK), and Holcim Apasco (Mexico).
+The company operates two business segments: building materials (decarbonized cement, circular aggregates) and building solutions (energy-efficient building systems, high performance concrete & surfacing).

 Holcim is the cement market leader in Australia, Azerbaijan, India, Slovakia, Switzerland, and Latin America.
-It is among the top few producers throughout Europe, North America, and Asia.
-Globally, Holcim and Lafarge are the two largest producers in terms of sales, as of 2014.
+It is among the top few producers throughout Europe and Asia.
+Globally, Holcim and Lafarge are the two largest producers in terms of sales as of 2014.

+In 2024, Holcim announced its plans to add 1,000 units of the battery-electric truck from Mercedes-Benz Trucks to its European fleet, with both companies signing a joint letter of intent for this purpose.
+The volume represents the most significant planned single order for the eActros 600, which has contributed to the achievement of the sustainability goals of both companies.

+Also, in 2024, Holcim announced plans to spin off its North American business, listing the North American business with a full capital market separation.
+On 23 June 2025, the company completed this process, with the listing of Amrize.
+Holcim will remain listed on the SIX Swiss Exchange and will execute its strategy NextGen Growth 2030 unveiled in March 2025.